 You can use the HS tariff code for products to store the HSN code.
 This field is in the Shipping section of the product page.

-This field requires that codes have at least 6 digits, so if you want to use shorter HSN codes you'll need to add HS codes as metafields or product tags.
+This field requires that codes have at least 6 digits.
+If you want to use shorter HSN codes, then add your HS codes as Metafields or product tags.

 Does Shopify provide a GST-compliant bill?